Wondering why does the performance of your Android phone drop over time?

-There are apps which trigger various other apps thus creating a chain reaction that puts a lot of load on the processing of the smartphone.
+There are apps that trigger various other apps thus creating a chain reaction that puts a lot of load on the processing of the smartphone.
 It becomes a struggle for even an octa-core phone to manage.

 If you are thinking of switching your phone because of under-performing issues, just give the following tips a try and we are hopeful your gadget will be back on track.

 The foremost thing in order to speed up your android phone is to find out what is causing it to slow down and lag.
-There may be a specific app which is causing the lag or there may be too much data on your phone.
+There may be a specific app that is causing the lag or there may be too much data on your phone.
 Whatever it may be, you first need to identify the cause of the slow performance of your phone.

 There are several apps in the play store that can help you with that by identifying which of the apps are consuming most of your phone’s resources.
 Simple System Monitor and Trepn Profiler are two of the best apps for this purpose.

 Simple System Monitor app tells you the real-time usage of CPU by all the apps so you know which app is consuming more resources.
 It also tells us about mobile data usage and battery temperature.
 Once you have identified the problem, you can move on to the following solutions to speed up your android.

 2- Clear RAM, Cache, and Device Storage

 Your phone needs a refresh from time to time to work properly.
 The more apps you use, the more processing they require.
-So your phone is always processing apps either in foreground or background.
+So your phone is always processing apps either in the foreground or background.

 To speed up your android phone, you need to clear those apps by hitting the recent apps button on your phone.
 This is a capacitive key found on the navigation bar of the phone.
 A list of recently opened apps will appear.
 You can either close every app individually by swiping or you can close all the apps by hitting the “Clear all” button.